Degree Contact:UA Catalog Listing Graduate School Listing Degree Works

 While applications are evaluated on a rolling basis and there are no formal deadlines, applicants interested in applying for assistantships or being nominated for a fellowship should apply for admission early.
 For example, internal fellowship nominations typically start in early January for the following academic year.
 Applicants must be admitted before they can be considered for these funding opportunities.
 International applicants should also consider the time needed to obtain a travel visa from the country of origin after being admitted.
 The latter process can often take two to six months and must be completed so that students can arrive on campus prior to the first day of class.

 Many unconditionally admitted full-time (MA) PhD students seek and receive financial assistance in the form of a fellowship or graduate assistantship.
 Assistantships and fellowships generally include a monthly stipend, tuition, and health insurance.
-Because the admissions process is separate from the financial assistance application process, applicants are encouraged to read this section to learn about different funding options and how to pursue them.
+Because the admissions process is separate from the financial assistance application process, applicants are strongly encouraged to read this page to learn about different funding options and how to pursue them.
 Due to the nature of these opportunities, only students in the main campus (MA) PhD program are eligible for assistantships and fellowships.
+Applicants contacting the department head or graduate program director to inquire about funding will initially be deferred to the page linked above.

 The ME department holds a seminar series each regular academic term.
 In addition to student presentations, outside speakers distinguished in some area of engineering are also invited to make seminar presentations.
 PhD students are expected to attend these seminars and must enroll in the seminar course at least three separate times during their academic career.
 There are three one-hour courses (ME 695, ME 696, and ME 697) that students take to obtain course credit for this seminar series.